 There are a ton of ‘here’s my commute’ helmet-cam videos on YouTube.
 Some feature extreme examples of SMIDSY, sorry-mate-I-didn’t-see-you.
 If your commute is often spiced up with bad driving, consider fitting a small video camera.
-It’s what I did in the video above (also available on YouTube).
+It’s what I did in the video above (also available on ).

 Of course, fitting a camera on your handlebars won’t capture the moment when some texting idjit hits you from behind but, for those with seeing-red problems, riding with a bike-cam may just calm you down.
 You can stay serene behind the lens, surreptitiously filming the rants and raves of the apoplectic motorist you’ve just dared to impugn.